rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 \\[ A \subseteq B \iff A \cap B = A \\]

+Let's implement a `SubsetOf` method for the `Set` type to assert if a given set is a subset of another set:

 ```go
 func (s Set) SubsetOf(other Set) bool {
 	if s.Size() > other.Size() {